Holding companies accountable for dangerous drugs

 For the best results with dangerous drug lawsuits, you need the best Maine legal team

 Berman & Simmons has been representing plaintiffs in personal injury, medical malpractice, and other serious injury cases for more than 100 years.
-We are recognized as the best personal injury and medical malpractice law firm in Maine and among the best in the U.S. We have obtained several of the largest jury verdicts in Maine history, and many of the largest settlements for our clients.
+We are recognized as the best personal injury and medical malpractice law firm in Maine and among the best in the U.S. We have obtained several of the largest jury verdicts in Maine history, and we have recovered $1 billion for our injured clients.

 We have the experience and resources to stand up to the largest companies and to maximize your recovery.

 Call 207-784-3576 for a free consultation.
 You pay nothing unless we win by settlement or jury verdict.

 How to find out if you have a valid dangerous drug claim

 There are known health risks and adverse side effects with many medications, and some are the source of ongoing lawsuits in courts around the country.
 If you have been harmed by one of these or other dangerous drugs, you may have a claim.